 The wonderful views aren’t just from within the Castle grounds.
 Edinburgh Castle itself is exquisite from every angle throughout the city.
 It is one of our favourite ‘subjects’ prominently featured on our various social media channels (Twitter, Instagram, Facebook, TikTok, and Pinterest -follow along so you can be part of our adventures around Edinburgh and Scotland).
 Sawyer (our Golden Retriever tour guide) and Sami are probably two of Edinburgh Castle’s biggest fans.
 Therefore, please enjoy this slideshow of photos (click on the black arrow to scroll) featuring Edinburgh Castle which is magnificent in all seasons:

 Edinburgh Castle is one of the best historic sites to see when you come to Edinburgh and we highly recommend you make it part of your touring itinerary.
 Of course, we have just featured some of the highlights of the Castle in this post (if you haven’t done so already, be sure to check our Macabre Tales article for information on their Prisons of War and Fight for the Castle exhibitions).
 Therefore, you must enjoy it firsthand so that you can get the full experience.
-As previously mentioned, Edinburgh Castle is currently closed due to the COVID-19 pandemic.
-However, be sure to check their website for the most up-to-date information for future travel planning.
+Be sure to check their website for the most up-to-date information to plan your visit.

 After you visit Edinburgh Castle, be sure to book a Wee Walking Tour with Sami and Sawyer.
 All our tours conveniently begin at the top of Castlehill right next to the Esplanade at the Witches Well.
 Lastly, be sure to subscribe to our blog so that you will get future articles on Edinburgh Castle (and much more) as soon as they are published.